Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 and for $n\geq 1$

 Hence,

 so we are done. \end{proof}

-We observe from the expressions \eqref{eq:scattmapsoriginal} that, up to $O_{N+1}(z)$ corrections, the scattering maps $S_0,S_1$ are exponentially close (in $1/\Theta$).
+Note that since the scattering maps act trivially on $\lambda$, all the information of the scattering maps is carried by $S_i$ (which is $\lambda$-independent).
+By an abuse of language, from now on we refer to $S_i$ as the scattering maps.
+Observe from the expressions \eqref{eq:scattmapsoriginal} that, up to $O_{N+1}(z)$ corrections, the scattering maps $S_0,S_1$ are exponentially close (in $1/\Theta$).
 The fact that we have an asymptotic expression for the function $\Delta(z)$ (and not just an upper bound) will be crucial to check that (on a suitable region) the invariant curves of the map $S_0$ are not invariant for the map $S_1$ but instead intersect their images (under $S_1$) transversally.
 This is the basis for the transversality-torsion mechanism.

 This idea was already exploited in \cite{guardia2022hyperbolicdynamicsoscillatorymotions} to construct hyperbolic basic sets for the 3-body problem.
 For the purposes of the present paper we will need a much more delicate control on the relation between the following quantities which can be associated to an invariant curve $\gamma$ of the map $S_0$: \begin{itemize} \item the arithmetic properties of its rotation number, \item the torsion of the map $S_0$ at the curve $\gamma$, \item the angle at which $S_1(\gamma)$ intersects $\gamma$. \end{itemize}